 For PSERS the fiscal year 2022 time-weighted investment rate of return is a positive 2.23 percent in contrast to the fiscal year 2022 net investment (loss) of \$(283) million.
-This difference is due to the Pension industry's use of quarter lag reporting for certain asset classes for investment return reporting.
+This difference is due to the pension industry's use of quarter lag reporting for certain asset classes for investment return reporting.
 For financial statement reporting purposes, nearly all Real estate and Alternative investments are valued based on June 30, 2022 valuations.
 For investment return reporting, the Real estate and Alternative investments are based on quarter lag valuations as of March 31, 2022.
-As a result, the financial statements include a net valuation decrease of \$(317) million at June 30, 2022 that will not be recognized in the investment returns for fiscal year 2022.
-In fiscal year 2021, the financial statements included a June 30, 2021 Real estate and Alternative investment valuation increase of \$1.9 billion which was not recognized in the investment returns until fiscal year 2022.
+As a result, the financial statements include a net valuation decrease of \$(317) million at June 30, 2022 that was not recognized in the investment returns for fiscal year 2022.
+In fiscal year 2021, the financial statements included a June 30, 2021 Real estate and Alternative investment returns until fiscal year 2022.
 The combined impact of the fiscal year 2021 and fiscal year 2022 quarter lag valuation adjustments is \$2.2 billion.
-As a result, the fiscal year 2021 investment returns are higher than the net investment loss recognized in the financial statements.
+As a result, the fiscal year 2022 investment returns are higher than the net investment loss recognized in the financial statements.
 This combined impact is the reason why the financial statements have a Net Investment Loss of \$(283) million and fiscal year 2022 investment returns are a positive 2.23 percent.